John Rathbun: Defense of Charleston

 In 1780, Rathbun took Queen of France south in Commodore Abraham Whipple's force to bolster the defenses of Charleston, South Carolina.
 There, with smaller ships, she was stationed in the Ashley River to prevent British forces under Cornwallis from crossing and attacking the city.
 As the American position weakened, Queen of France's guns were removed and she was sunk as a block ship.
-Her crew then went ashore and Rathbun served as an artilleryman until the city fell in May 1781.
+Her crew then went ashore and Rathbun served as an artilleryman until the city fell in May 1780.

 Privateer

 Taken prisoner at the fall of Charleston, Rathbun and the other American captains were paroled and allowed to return to New England.
 There, he found that the Continental Navy had dwindled and no commands were available.
-Thereupon, Rathbun, a true patriot, secured a commission from Congress on 4 August to command the Massachusetts privateer brig Wexford.
+Thereupon, Rathbun secured a commission from Congress on 4 August to command the Massachusetts privateer brig Wexford.
 About two weeks later, he set sail from Boston bound for St. George's Channel near Britain and, within another six weeks reached the coast of Ireland.
 There, less than 100 miles from Cape Clear, he ran afoul of the 32-gun frigate HMS Recovery.
 Following a 24-hour chase during which HMS Recovery fired at least one broadside, Rathbun and his ship were captured by the British warship.

 Incarcerated first at Kinsale Prison near Cork, Ireland, Rathbun was later transferred to Mill Prison or Old Mill Prison in Plymouth, England, where he died on 20 June 1782.